dclong/blog/misc/content/2014-01-05-phone-tips.markdown

     you must have the Google Calendar App installed and setup.
     You have to go to settings of Google Calendar App, choose an account, and select the calendars that you want to sync.

+2. [Termux](https://termux.com/) seems to be a great terminal emulator for Android.

 ## Smart Phone Tips